ErenalpK/2026worldcup_prediction/README.md

 **Preprocessing Steps:**
 - Standardized country names using mapping dictionaries
-- Assigned a stage score (1 to 6) to reflect how far a team advanced in each World Cup Each team's success in a World Cup tournament is quantified using a stage-based scoring system as follows:
+- Assigned a stage score from 1 to 6 to reflect how far a team advanced in each World Cup, based on the following stage-based scoring system:

   | Tournament Stage     | Score |
   |-----------------------|-------|